rosalindfranklininstitute/RedLionfish/README.md

 major differences are:

 - the convolution steps use FFT only.
-- PSF and PSF-flipped FFTs are precalcated before starting iterations.
+- PSF and PSF-flipped FFTs are precalculated before starting iterations.

 The GPU version, was written in to use Reikna package, which does FFT using OpenCL, via PyOpenCL.